 Triumph Of Melanin: Alexandre Dumas

-Alexandre Dumas was a famous French writer.
+Dumas was a famous French writer.
 Born

 July 24, 1802, Dumas was the grandson of a French nobleman and Afro-Caribbean